ncatlab/nlab-content/pages/22348.md

 In fact this gives two fully faithful embeddings of the category of filters into the category of situses.

-In a similar way one can define two fully faithful embeddings of the category of filters on preorders and continuous monotone maps.
+{#PreordersAsSituses} In a similar way one can define two fully faithful embeddings of the category of filters on preorders and continuous monotone maps.